 The thoracic spine is the second segment of the vertebral column, located between the cervical and lumbar vertebral segments.
 It consists of twelve vertebrae, which are separated by intervertebral discs.

 Along with the sternum and ribs, the thoracic spine forms part of the thoracic cage.
 This bony structure helps protect the internal viscera – such as the heart, lungs and oesophagus.

-This article will look at the osteology of the thoracic vertebrae, examining their characteristic features, joints and clinical correlations.
+In this article, we shall look at the anatomy of the thoracic vertebrae – their characteristic features, joints and clinical correlations.

 The thoracic vertebrae have four features which distinguish them from other vertebrae:

 - Vertebral body is heart shaped.

 - Presence of demi-facets on the sides of each vertebral body – these articulate with the heads of the ribs.

 - Presence of costal facets on the transverse processes – these articulate with the tubercles of the ribs.
 They are present on T1-T10 only.